 The Religious Use of Psychoactive Plants

-For thousands of years a variety of psychoactive (hallucinogenic) plant substances have been used in the sacred rituals and religious settings of cultures around the world.
-Examples of such plant substances are the peyote and San Pedro cacti of the Mesoamerican Indians, the Amanita muscaria mushroom of the Asiatic and northern European shamans, the Ayahuasca vine of the Amazon Indians, and the psilocybin mushroom and cannabis derivatives (marijauna, hashish, ganja) used throughout the world.
-Anthropological, ethnopharmacological and historical research has shown that the traditional purpose of such psychoactive plant use was to attain direct spiritual experience, during which users made contact with different spirits and unseen realms in order to gain knowledge and wisdom for themselves and/or members of their social group.
+For thousands of years, various psychoactive (hallucinogenic) plant substances have been used in cultures' sacred rituals and religious settings worldwide.
+Examples of such plant substances are the peyote and San Pedro cacti of the Mesoamerican Indians, the Amanita muscaria mushroom of the Asiatic and northern European shamans, the Ayahuasca vine of the Amazon Indians, and the psilocybin mushroom and cannabis derivatives (marijuana, hashish, ganja) used throughout the world.
+Anthropological, ethnopharmacological, and historical research has shown that the traditional purpose of such psychoactive plant use was to attain a direct spiritual experience, during which users made contact with different spirits and unseen realms to gain knowledge and wisdom for themselves and members of their social group.
 Scientists studying aboriginal cultures with shamanic traditions have conclusively demonstrated that hallucinogenic substances were frequently used as an adjunct to the shamans' inner quest for vision and the search for healing.
-The three passages that follow indicate that such religious use of psychoactive sacraments was indeed a worldwide practice.
+The following passages indicate that such religious use of psychoactive sacraments was a worldwide practice.

 In the 1950's R. Gordon Wasson's investigations of the Mexican pre-Columbian mushroom cult established beyond question the prominence of hallucinogens in the religious exercises of the whole Mayan-Aztec culture field.
 The same investigators in conjunction with the classicist, Carl A. P. Ruck, have lately revealed the likelihood of the influence of a hallucinogen (ergot of barley) in the Greek mysteries of Eleusis.
 Already in 1968, Wasson published his disclosure of the mysterious Vedic sacramental, Soma, as probably a product of the mushroom Amanita muscaria (fly agaric).
 (42)